xmuyulab/Diamond/README.md

 ```shell
 nextflow run /mnt/Diamond/pipeline.nf --workdir "/mnt/Diamond" --centroid "/mnt/Diamond/data/centroid/*.mzXML" --profile "/mnt/Diamond/data/profile/*.mzXML" --fasta "/mnt/Diamond/data/sgs_yeast_decoy.fasta" --windows "/mnt/Diamond/data/win.tsv.32" --windowsNumber "32"
 ```
+**Note:** This step will take nearly **two hours**.
 The MS data processing results will be stored in the folder named `results` under `/mnt/Diamond` by default.
 Please refer to the **Help Message** section or execute `nextflow run /mnt/Diamond/pipeline.nf --help` in the container to view the detailed information of parameter passing.
 ### Library-based mode
 Execute the following command in your terminal to start the analysis of MS data by providing an assay library:
 ```shell
 nextflow run /mnt/Diamond/pipeline.nf --skipLibGeneration --workdir "/mnt/Diamond" --profile "/mnt/Diamond/data/profile/*.mzXML" --lib "/mnt/Diamond/data/library.TraML" --irt "/mnt/Diamond/data/irt.TraML" --windows "/mnt/Diamond/data/win.tsv.32"
 ```
+**Note:** This step will take about **ten minutes**.
 The `--skipLibGeneration` parameter means the process of building an assay library will be skipped.
 The data processing results will be also stored in the folder named `results` under `/mnt/Diamond` by default.
 Please refer to the **Help Message** section or execute `nextflow run /mnt/Diamond/pipeline.nf --help` in the container to view the detailed information of parameter passing.

 # Help Message
 Two different execution-commands for the two different modes of Diamond.
 This help message can also be obtained by executing the following command in the container：